justdanpo/VivaldiHooks/README.md

 - hook scripts are almost Vivaldi-version independent -> there is no need to port mods to every new Vivaldi version
 - there is no need to interact with minified code; this means more complex mods may be done easier; also javascript mods look much more readable than patches

+But some of mods cannot be implemented as hooks, so I don't bury VivaldiPatches.

 ##Installation
 ###Automatic (Windows only)
 Just run **installhooks.bat**.
 It will find installation path automatically if Vivaldi is set as your default browser.